qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/communicating.rst

 * QgsMessageLog is for messages to communicate issues to the user who calls the script.
 The output of the QgsMessageLog is shown in the Log Messages Panel
 * The python built in **logging** module is for debugging on the level of the QGIS Python API (PyQGIS).
 It is recommended for Python script developers that need to debug their python code, e.g. feature ids or geometries
 * QgsLogger is for messages for *QGIS internal* debugging / developers (i.e. you suspect something is triggered by some broken code).
-A developer version of QGIS is required.
+Messages are only visible with developer versions of QGIS.

 Examples for the different logging types are shown in the following sections below.